-6.1 Selection bias
+6.1 Selection Bias

-The data we considered concerns only those patients who are from the Norwood general practice surgery in England and has opted to follow LCD by 2019 (Unwin et al., 2020).
+The data we considered concerns only those patients who are from the Norwood general practice surgery in England and has opted to follow LCD by 2019 [2].
 We can introduce an additional variable V with V = 1 meaning that an individual who is from the Norwood general practice surgery and follows LCD by 2019 and V = 0 otherwise.
 In that case, our analysis is always conditioned on V = 1.
 If the individual who follows LCD is randomly sampled from the population of Norwood general practice surgery with 9,800 patients, the implicit conditioning on V = 1 would not introduce bias to an inference for the larger population.
 However, samples are generally not collected randomly.
-In particular, age and health conditions are causal factors on the participation in the LCD program, i.e., age $\rightarrow V$ and health condition $\rightarrow V$ and through selfselection.
-Moreover, due to the possible speciality and reputation of the LCD program, T2D $\rightarrow V$, CVD $\rightarrow V$.
+In particular, age and health conditions are causal factors on the participation in the LCD program, i.e., age $\rightarrow V$ and health condition $\rightarrow V$ and through self-selection.
+Moreover, due to the possible speciality and reputation of the LCD program, T2D $\rightarrow V$ , $CVD \rightarrow V$ .
 Finally, there may be complex interactions between office visit and T2D or CVD, where the process involves the feedback $V \rightarrow$ T2D and $V \rightarrow$ CVD.
 The fact that we consider only individuals who participate in the LCD program while the visit itself depends on multiple other factors inevitably leads to the problem of selection bias.
-Several approaches have been developed to decrease this bias under certain conditions; see, Bareinboim and Tian (2015); Bareinboim and Pearl (2016).
+Several approaches have been developed to decrease this bias under certain conditions; see, e.g., Bareinboim and Tian [53], Bareinboim and Pearl [54].

-6.2 Unobserved confounders
+6.2 Unobserved Confounders

-An important assumption for our causal analysis is causal sufficiency, which is the absence of important hidden confounders other than the ones we considered, gender and age.
-This assumption is necessary for counterfactual reasoning.
-In particular, it is the basis of our estimates of direct and indirect effects.
-However, it may be possible to relax causal sufficiency depending on the availability of experimental data.
-See Pearl (2001) for further discussion.
+An important assumption upon which relies our estimation of the causal effect, is the absence of hidden confounders, i.e., we assume that gender and age are the only confounders.
+In particular, it is the basis of our estimates of the direct and indirect effects.
+It may be possible to relax the absence of hidden confounders depending on the availability of experimental data.
+See Pearl [49] for further discussion.

-6.3 Additional mediators
+6.3 Additional Mediators

 In our coarse-grained view, the arrows possibly subsume many other potentially important risk factors within the causal paths.
-For example, the strength of the effect BMI \rightarrow T2D in Section 2.1 is estimated without consideration of mediators.
+For example, the strength of the effect BMI $\rightarrow$ T2D in Sect.
+2.1 is estimated without consideration of mediators.

-6.4 Model selection
+6.4 Model Selection